MicrosoftDocs/powerquery-docs/powerquery-docs/additional-connector-functionality.md

 #### Kerberos SSO

 Kerberos-based single sign-on is supported in gateway scenarios.
 The data source must support Windows authentication.
 Generally, these scenarios involve Direct Query-based reports, and a connector based on an ODBC driver.
-The primary requirements for the driver is that it can determine Kerberos configuration settings from the current thread context, and that it supports thread-based user impersonation.
+The primary requirements for the driver are that it can determine Kerberos configuration settings from the current thread context, and that it supports thread-based user impersonation.
 The gateway must be [configured](/power-bi/connect-data/service-gateway-sso-kerberos) to support Kerberos Constrained Delegation (KCD).
 An example can be found in the [Impala](https://github.com/microsoft/DataConnectors/blob/master/samples/ODBC/ImpalaODBC/ImpalaODBC.pq) sample connector.

 Power BI will send the current user information to the gateway.
 The gateway will use Kerberos Constrained Delegation to invoke the query process as the impersonated user.